Children's Speech and Language Therapy North Somerset

 - Advice, support and strategy plans

 All of the above are carried out with a wide range of people, parents, carers, support workers, teachers and other professional colleagues.

 Every year we have approximately 550 new referrals, additional to the current 680 children on our caseload.

 Early Years Speech and Language Therapy Telephone Advice Line

-The Early Years Speech and Language Therapy service are running a pilot project between 18th January and 31st March 2021 offering telephone advice appointments for parents and carers who have concerns about their child’s speech, language and communication development.
+The Early Years Speech and Language Therapy service are running a pilot project until 31st May 2021 offering telephone advice appointments for parents and carers who have concerns about their child’s speech, language and communication development.
 This service is similar to the Drop In service offered in Bristol and South Gloucestershire and the service previously offered at Children’s Centres in North Somerset.

 This service will be offered to parents/carers of children currently on the waiting list and new referrals accepted between January 1st and March 10th 2021.